adamgligor/adamgligor.github.io/_posts/2021-11-01-https-hobby-websites.md

 } # end http
 ```

-Nginx is set up to run on port 80 with ssl, then the keys are referenced, finally the request will redirected to the gallery app at `http://myphotogalery:2342/`.
-Note that the `server_name` can be set to localhost, otherwise it has to be present in the hosts config.
+Nginx is set up to run on port 80 with ssl, then the keys are referenced, then the forwarding to the gallery app at `http://myphotogalery:2342/`.
+Note that the `server_name` can be set to localhost, otherwise if it's a different value it has to be present in the hosts config.

 ## Docker compose

-Next is setting up docker-compose to run the two (nginx and the gallery app)
+The docker-compose to run the two (nginx and the gallery app) looks lke this:

 ```
 version: '3.5'